NavneetKanna/blog/_posts/2024-01-01-Feedforward-Networks.md

 $$

 The final output is just a linear weighted sum of the form $y = mx + b$.
-This is because a combination of linear functions is a linear function itself, which is just a straight line.
+This is because a combination of linear functions is a linear function itself, which is just a straight line, and hence the model is not really useful if it has to learn a funtion where there is a non-linear (other than a straight line) mapping between the inputs and outputs.